MicrosoftDocs/dynamics-365-ai/ai-docs/sales/linkedin-activities-sequence.md

 ## Get introduced activity

-The **Get introduced** activity allows sellers to ask for an introduction to the customer from anyone within their network in LinkedIn who may be connected to the customer.
+The **Get introduced** activity allows sellers to ask for an introduction to the customer from anyone within their network in LinkedIn who is already connected to the customer.
 More information: [Get Introduced](/linkedin/sales/display-services/leads-screenshots#get-introduced).

 When this activity is displayed to the seller, the Find intro person step is displayed in the Up next widget and work list.